Andy4495/ICM7218/README.md

 ## Using Direct Mode

+DIRECT mode is only valid with A or B variants of the chip.

 DIRECT mode allows direct control of each of the LED segments as opposed to the HEXA or CODEB modes which convert a numeric value into a corresponding LED digit or letter.

 With DIRECT mode, each bit in the data byte directly corresponds to an LED segment or the decimal point.
 This mode is often used to control LED matrixes, but can also be used to display special characters and a range of alphabetic characters on a 7-segment display.